truenas/documentation/content/TrueCommand/API/deprecated/external_submit_alerts.md

    * alert-ID (JSON Object) : Every alert needs to have a unique alert ID, this can be any string.
 This allows TrueCommand to see/combine alert notices with the same ID while also keeping track of all the times that the alert was submitted or triggered.
       * "source" (string) : Internal source designation for the alert.
 Can be anything that is useful for diagnosing and fixing the alert.
          * Examples: "SMART tests", "service/XYZ", "alertsystem/123"
       * "type" (string) : Priority designation for the alert.
-Must be one of the following options: "information", "warning", or "critical"
+Must be one of the following options: "information", "warning", or "critical".
       * "time_t" (string or number) : UNIX timestamp for when the alert was created on the system itself.
       * "text" (string) : User-facing text for the alert.
 * Optional: